Sunday, December 12, 2010

 Lifting And Cleaning The 5 Gallon Tun Is Easy

 I've brewed around 10 all grain recipes so far using my mash tun making it the centerpiece of my brewhaus because without it I'd be lost.
-Initially I had to do quite a bit of calculations to determine the mash tickness, total volume and how to hit the target mash temperatures.
+Initially I had to do quite a bit of calculations to determine the mash thickness, total volume and how to hit the target mash temperatures.
 I wrote them all down and for the first several brews made some modifications mostly to temperatures.

 Lautering Into Two 12 Quart Pots For Mr. Beer Sized Batches